peterhellberg/gfx/README.md

 ## Colors

-You can construct new colors using `gfx.ColorRGBA` and `gfx.ColorWithAlpha`.
+You can construct new colors using `gfx.ColorRGBA`, `gfx.ColorNRGBA`, `gfx.ColorGray`, `gfx.ColorGray16` and `gfx.ColorWithAlpha`.

+There is also a `gfx.LerpColors` function that performs linear interpolation between two colors.

 ### Default colors